Manuel87/InDesignNormalizeFontsize/README.md

 10pt, normalized / 5pt x-height (typographical font size)

 ----
-(5. When you mix typefaces, finetune their size relation as you like!)
+5 — When you mix typefaces, finetune their size relation as you like!

 //ToDo: Video Presentation (but it’s somehow self explanatory, just try it :)